The Best Healthy Cat Treats For Training (And Spoiling) Cats & Kittens

 Shaking her favorite bag of treats is one of the most sure-fire ways to get her back out into the open.

-I remember my Grandma had a cat called Sassy, and every time we shook her treat tin she’d dart into the kitchen, stand in front of the sink, and vibrate her tail expectantly.
+I remember my grandmother had a cat called Sassy, and every time we shook her treat tin she’d dart into the kitchen, stand in front of the sink, and vibrate her tail expectantly.
 It works!

 One of the more unpleasant parts of being a pet parent is having to give pills.
 It’s not like your cat will put it in her mouth, take a drink of water, and swallow it.